brucou/-rxcc-state/README.md

 hierarchy of nested states)

 [^1]: In fact, [computability theory]((https://en.wikipedia.org/wiki/Computability_theory)) links
- the feasability of a computation to the existence of a machine whose run produces the results of the computation.
+ the feasability of a computation to the existence of a machine whose run produces the desired results.
 Some formalizations of the matching computing machine however can be useless in practice, which is why we use the term advantageously to indicate those computations where a formalization of the computing machine brings desired benefits.

 # So what is an Extended Hierarchical State Transducer ?
 Let's build the concept progressively.

-An [automaton](https://en.wikipedia.org/wiki/Automata_theory) is a construct made of states designed to determine if the input should be accepted or rejected.
+An [automaton](https://en.wikipedia.org/wiki/Automata_theory) is a construct made of states designed to determine if a sequence of inputs should be accepted or rejected.
 It looks a lot like a basic board game where each space on the board represents a state.
 Each state has information about what to do when an input is received by the machine (again, rather like what to do when you land on the Jail spot in a popular board game).
 As the machine receives a new input, it looks at the state and picks a new spot based on the information on what to do when it receives that input at that state.
 When there are no more inputs, the automaton stops and the space it is on when it completes determines whether the automaton accepts or rejects that particular set of inputs.

 State machines and automata are essentially interchangeable terms.
 Automata is the favored term when connoting automata theory, while state machines is more often used in the context of the